isabella232/autospotting.io/content/faq.md

 - out of the box handling of spot instance termination notifications
 - flexible/automated instance type selection for spot instances

-To be fair it also does have a few drawbacks (some currently being worked on)
+To be fair it also does have a few drawbacks (some currently being worked on):

 - the increased churn caused by the instance replacement process
 - lack of support for launch lifecycle hooks
 - no support for China and GovCloud